Powering the Future: Pathways to Renewable Skills 2.0

 Bruce Blacker

-Neil Roberts: Director, Policy, Technical & Safety, NECA NSW
+Neil Roberts: Director, Policy, Technical and Safety, NECA NSW

 Resources Industry Partners